simply-sankalp/trading-algorithms/README.md

-Certainly!
-Here's the updated README with a separate section for the disclaimer:

----

 # Personal Trading Progress Repository

 Welcome to the Personal Trading Progress Repository!
 This repository serves as a personal journal and progress tracker for your trading endeavors.
 It contains notes, insights, and trading algorithms implemented for educational purposes.